mulqueenr/mulqueenr.github.io/docs/side_projects/3d_mthood.md

 ## Use BlenderGIS to get topography.

-### 6.
+### 6. Grab the mountain map area.
 - Follow the tutorial for installing the [BlenderGIS Plugin](https://github.com/domlysz/BlenderGIS/wiki/Install-and-usage) prior to opening Blender.
 - Then, open up Blender and delete the default cube ("Del").
 	- If correctly installed, the GIS plugin should appear as a button on the top left of the view port.
 - Go to "GIS">"Web geodata">"Basemap".
 	- The defaults of "Source:Google" and "Layer:Satellite" work for our purposes.

-This will spawn what is essentially a Google Maps in your viewport.
+*This will spawn what is essentially a Google Maps in your viewport.*

 - Use "G" to open up the search window.
 	- Type in your mountain of interest, for this tutorial we are using "mt hood oregon".
 	- I also change the zoom level to "12".

-This should center the map on Mount Hood and zoom in.
-This map is still interactive, so feel free to move around, and zoom in and out via the mouse wheel until you feel you captured the same area in your viewport as the boundary we just defined.
+*This should center the map on Mount Hood and zoom in.
+This map is still interactive, so feel free to move around, and zoom in and out via the mouse wheel until you feel you captured the same area in your viewport as the boundary we just defined.*

 - When you are satisfied, press "E" to extract the area.
 This is capture just this segment of the map.
 Don't translate the map around in 3D space, the plugin requires that it stay put for now.

-### 7.
+### 7. Add elevation.
-Now to add elevation to our flat map.
 - Go to "GIS">"Web geodata">"Get elevation (SRTM)".
 	- I use the 30m resolution.
 This will wrinkle our image to reflect the elevation.

-You can see this if you swing the viewport camera around ("Mouse wheel pressed in + moving the mouse").
-This isn't all that dramatic of elevation, so let's increase the strength.
+*You can see this if you swing the viewport camera around ("Mouse wheel pressed in + moving the mouse").
+This isn't all that dramatic of elevation, so let's increase the resolution and strength.*

 - To do this, use the "Modifier properties" button.
 Its a tab on the lower right side of the viewport that looks like a blue wrench.
 	- From this, we can increase the resolution of our elevation, by increasing the "Levels Viewport" up to 11.